Suren-Jewels/Kuiper-EGSE-Deployment/Readme.md

 Senior Cloud Engineer • Infrastructure & Security Specialist

 *For inquiries about this project or collaboration opportunities, please reach out via LinkedIn.*

+---

+## 📄 License

+This repository contains fully sanitized, non‑sensitive infrastructure patterns and deployment examples.
+All content is provided for educational and portfolio demonstration purposes only.

+No proprietary configurations, internal cloud architectures, or confidential operational details are included.

+You may reference or adapt the public patterns in this repository, but all real-world implementations must follow your organization’s security, compliance, and governance requirements.